Sherine O. Obare, Ph.D.

 Applications for the postdoctoral position will remain open until the position is filled.

-To apply to this position, all applicants must submit the following:
+To apply to this position, applicants must complete NC A&T State University employment application

 • Education History.
 List all institutions from which you received or expect to receive a degree, beginning with current or most recent institution.
 Include the name of the academic institution, degree awarded or expected, date of awarded or expected degree, and academic discipline.